Barbis History, Family Crest & Coats of Arms

 The surname Barbis was first found in Milan (Italian: Milano, Milanese: Milan), the second-most populous city in Italy and the capital of Lombardy where the earliest records date back to 1145 with Filippo Barbo, a castle owner and leader of the town of Cremona.

-Important Dates for the Barbis family
+Early History of the Barbis family

 This web page shows only a small excerpt of our Barbis research.
 More information is included under the topic Early Barbis History in all our PDF Extended History products and printed products wherever possible.